aidos-lab/pytorch-topological/docs/source/usage.rst

 ------------

 ``torch_topological`` requires at least Python 3.9.
-Normally, version resolval should work automatically.
+Normally, version resolution should work automatically.
 The precise mechanism for this depends on your installation method (see below).

 Installation via ``pip``